-(a) Defined contribution plan
+(a) Defined contribution plans

-For defined contribution plan, the contributions are recognized as pension expense when they are due on an accrual basis.
+Financial liabilities at fair value through profit or loss For defined contribution plans, the contributions are recognized as pension expense when they are due on an accrual basis.
 Prepaid contributions are recognized as an asset to the extent of a cash refund or a reduction in the future payments.

-(b) Defined benefit plan

-i.Net obligation under a defined benefit plan is defined as the present value of an amount of pension benefits that employees will receive on retirement for their services with the Company in current period or prior periods.
-The liability recognized in the balance sheet in respect of defined benefit pension plan is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets.
+- (b) Defined benefit plans - i.
+Net obligation under a defined benefit plan is defined as the present value of an amount of pension benefits that employees will receive on retirement for their services with the Group in current period or prior periods.
+The liability recognized in the balance sheet in respect of defined benefit pension plans is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets.
 The defined benefit net obligation is calculated annually by independent actuaries using the projected unit credit method.
-The rate used to discount is determined by using interest rates of government bonds (at the balance sheet date) of a currency and term consistent with the currency and term of the employment benefit obligations.
+The rate used to discount is determined by using interest rates of government bonds (at the balance sheet date) of a currency and term consistent with the currency and term of the employment benefit obligations. - ii.

-- ii.
 Remeasurements arising on defined benefit plans are recognized in other comprehensive income in the period in which they arise and are recorded as retained earnings. - C. Employees' compensation and directors' and supervisors' remuneration